evanch98/movie_manager_flutter/README.md

 # movie_manager_flutter
 Start date: 6<sup>th</sup> July 2022 <br>
 Although the application is built with Flutter, it is intended mainly for Android devices.
 Most configurations are only done for Android.
-This application might work in iOS devices as intended.
+This application might not work in iOS devices as intended.

 ## Goals
 - To showcase my knowledge of Flutter and Dart.